 We currently run weekly tenancy workshops (pdf, 179kb) which equip those who are actively looking for private rented accommodation with the skills and knowledge to help find a tenancy in the private rented sector.

 Rights and responsibilities

 If you're a private tenant or private landlord, you can find more information about private renting rights and responsibilities and dealing with landlord/agent problems on the Shelter and GOV.UK websites.

-You can find more information about help with empty properties on our web page.
+You can find more information about help with empty properties here.

 Make a complaint

 If you have a complaint about a private landlord, contact them directly.
 If the complaint is about a letting or managing agent, visit the Shelter website.